Mississippi News

 Mississippi chicken farmers receive federal pandemic relief

-Mississippi poultry farmers who suffered losses when restaurants shuttered during the pandemic will $23 million from the U.S. Department of Agriculture.
+Mississippi poultry farmers who suffered losses when restaurants shuttered during the COVID-19 pandemic will receive $23 million from the U.S. Department of Agriculture.

 Mark Leggett, president of the Mississippi Poultry Association, said the federal aid is a first.
 Because most chicken farmers are contract growers for poultry processing plants, they’re not eligible for federal crop insurance and had not previously received any federal assistance during the pandemic despite suffering losses.